Tragus Piercing Guide With Beautiful Images

 You really don’t need to do any special kind of preparation before getting your tragus pierced.
 Your piercer will do all the work.
 You just have to show up, grit your teeth and get it done.

-But to make everything go a little more smoothly, it would be a good idea to put your hair in a ponytail or bun if you have longer hair.
+Although, to make everything go a little more smoothly, it would be a good idea to put your hair in a ponytail or bun if you have longer hair.
 It’ll make it easier for your piercer to keep an eye on your tragus without the nuisance of your hair getting in the way.